I opened the hard metal door as Recks stood behind me, his gaze steady, a bit of a troubled, thoughtful expression on his face.

 The king-sized bed was a bit too luxurious for these parts, but otherwise, there was nothing of note.

-Quickly going through the things in search of anything of note, but there was nothing.
+Quickly going through the things in search of anything of note, but finding little.
 The scouts had probably already collected everything of worth.

 Quickly headed back, a bit creeped out by the decrepit atmosphere, I returned.